-Restaurant management offers high salaries, especially in fine dining, where high expectations and premium offerings lead to great potential.
+Restaurant management offers competitive salaries, especially in fine dining, where high expectations and premium experiences often translate to a higher Restaurant Manager salary.

 Below is a list of top-paying fine dining restaurants in the U.S., categorized by type and manager wages.